dart-archive/ffigen/lib/src/README.md

     - `--verbose`: Sets log level.
     - `--config`: Specifies a config file.
 - The internal modules are called by `ffigen.dart` in the following way:
 - `ffigen.dart` will try to find dynamic library in default locations.
-If that fails, the user must excplicitly specify location in ffigen's config under the key `llvm-lib`.
+If that fails, the user must excplicitly specify location in ffigen's config under the key `llvm-path`.
     - It first creates a `Config` object from an input Yaml file.
 This is used by other modules.
     - The `parse` method is then invoked to generate a `Library` object.
     - Finally, the code is generated from the `Library` object to the specified file.